COSC481W-2024Fall/Project-Ghost/README.md

 # Author
 This game is maintained by Project-Ghost, which is made up of the tireless efforts of 4 exhausted students.

-[Nate Campbell]() - I am Nate Campbell and I'm 24 years old.
+[Nate Campbell](https://www.linkedin.com/in/nathaniel-campbell-22a334208/) - I am Nate Campbell and I'm 24 years old.
 I will be graduating in the spring and I am a computer science major.
 I love learning new things and seeking out the latest in technology.
 I'm great at adapting to change and I'm looking forward to a great semester!

 [Joy Poling](www.linkedin.com/in/joy-poling) - Hello, I’m a wife, mom, nurse, and student.
 I am very slowly working toward a bachelor's degree in computer science at EMU.
 I enjoy astronomy, electronics, DIY (or _tinkering_, as my husband calls it), knife throwing, sewing, lock sport, metal detecting, reading fiction, science, technology, and creativity in any medium.
 More and more these days, I find I prefer a nap over doing any of my hobbies.

+[Connor Spears](https://connorxspears.wixsite.com/connorspears) - This is my last semester at EMU, I am a Computer Science Applied major and a Simulation, Animation, and Gaming minor.
+I have always wanted to be a game developer, but as I finish up schooling and the job market approaches I am being pushed more into normal software development, my specialization is in backend as well as UI programming.
+My preferred languages are C#, Java, and C++, but I am open to working in just about any language given the task.
+Outside of staring at a computer all day I like to travel and listen to music, I am always looking for new places and new music!

+[Mitchell Winkelman](https://github.com/heliguy4599) - I am 22 years old and am majoring in Computer Science at Eastern Michigan University, graduating in December of 2024.
+I like programming and learning all there is to know about it, especially in regards to open source, as well as most things with tech.
+I also like computer gaming and advancing my knowledge in larger program development.

-A comprehensive list of all contributions can be found [here]().
+A comprehensive list of all contributions can be found [here](https://github.com/COSC481W-2024Fall/Project-Ghost/blob/main/CREDITS.md).

 Also, a special thanks to our instructor, [Siyuan Jiang](https://emunix.emich.edu/~sjiang1/).